mehmet-sefa/TSP-metaheuristique/README.md

 # TSP-Metaheuristic
-Solving the travelling salesman problem (TSP) using metaheuristics and stochastic methods (in collaboration with KARABAY Mehmet).
+Solving the travelling salesman problem (TSP) using metaheuristics and stochastic methods (in collaboration with TEKELI Emin-Can).